Students are offered jobs in the creative industries as a result of the Degree Show.

 – Frencesca Hrizenko –

-Interview with Francesca Hrienko: 2019 Graduate & content creator at Gtech
+Interview with Francesca Hrienko: 2019 Graduate & Social Media Creative at Gtech

 Q: How were you involved with the Degree Show?